Do you think about comedy?

 - Early Installment Weirdness:

-- His first release, "Indian In-Laws", doesn't match the source material ("Indian Outlaw" by Tim McGraw) as closely as his later parodies do, with several distinct musical variations from the latter (a Truck Driver's Gear Change, omission and changing of solos, changing of verse structure, and complete omission of the last few lines).
+- His first release, "Indian In-Laws", doesn't match the source material ("Indian Outlaw" by Tim McGraw) as closely as his later parodies do, with several distinct musical variations from the latter (most of the solos are changed or skipped, the verse structure is different, there's a Truck Driver's Gear Change not present in the original, and the ending is omitted entirely).
 Also, the B-side is a rap version of John Anderson's "Swingin'", something that he never did again.

 - His first two albums had parodies of songs that were several years older than their release date.
 The first had parodies of "Hotel California" by Eagles (1977) and "We Are the World" by USA for Africa (1985), which also rank among his only non-country parodies; the second had parodies of "Jackson" by Johnny Cash and June Carter Cash (1963), "Cadillac Style" by Sammy Kershaw (1991), "The Devil Went Down to Georgia" by the Charlie Daniels Band (1979), and "Grandma Got Run Over by a Reindeer" by Elmo & Patsy (1978).
 By 1998's Did I Shave My Back for This?, his parodies were mostly within a year of the original song's release (although even that album had a parody of Joe Diffie's 1994 hit "Third Rock from the Sun").